intrance7/portfolio/README.md

 Before submission, open `index.html` in a browser and verify that:

-* All links scroll correctly.
+* All navigation links scroll correctly.
-* The form fields work and have placeholders.
+* Form fields work and include placeholders.
 * Image and table display properly.